Chevrolet Corvette: First generation (C1; 1953–1962)

 The first generation of Corvette was introduced late in the 1953 model year, appearing as a show car for the 1953 General Motors Motorama, January 17–23 at New York's Waldorf-Astoria Hotel.
 At the time, Chevrolet general manager Thomas H. Keating said it was six months to a year away from production readiness.
 The car generated sufficient interest for mass production to begin on June 30, 1953.

 Uniquely, the original Corvette used fiberglass bodywork, its reinforcement placed by hand.
 This generation was often referred to as the "solid-axle" models, with independent rear suspension appearing in the next.
 Three hundred hand-built Corvette convertibles were produced, all Polo White, for the 1953 model year.

 The 1954 model year vehicles could be ordered in Pennant Blue, Sportsman Red, Black, or Polo White; 3,640 were manufactured.

 The 1953, 1954, and 1955 model years were the only Corvettes equipped with a 235 cuin version of the second-generation Blue Flame inline-six rated at 150 hp.

 The 1955 model offered a 265 cuin V8 engine as an option.
-The new V8 improved 0–60 mph acceleration by 3 seconds.
+The new V8 improved 0–60 mph acceleration by 3 seconds to a time of approximately 8-5 seconds.
 With a large inventory of unsold 1954 models, GM limited production to 700 units for 1955.
 Despite the poor sales of the Corvette at the time, the V8 was a popular option, with an estimated six cars produced with the inline-six.

 Three new competitors, the Ford Thunderbird, the Studebaker Speedster, and the larger Chrysler C-300 were introduced that same year.